isomerpages/govtech-gobusiness/pages/solutionrepo/solution2074.md

 ---
-title: High Pressure Rotating Head
+title: Automated Labelling Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2074
 ---

-## High Pressure Rotating Head
+## Automated Labelling Machine

 ## Overview

 **Description**

-The high pressure rotating head features a nozzle that rotates and swivels with high flow rates at a high operating pressure.
-It can be fixed to various rotors and extensions to cater for cleaning different tanks/vessels.
+The automated labelling machine replaces manual labelling and can be used for drums, tin cans or carboy, where applicable.
+Each machine can be customised to fit the unit requirement for eg. standard 200L/120L drum or 1L/3L tin cans/jerry cans.

-Cost of equipment capped at $8750 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)